HMarzban/extension-hypermultimedia/packages/extension-hypermultimedia/src/nodes/vimeo/README.md

 ### modal

-A modal box that appears when you <u>**click on the video**</u>.
+A modal box that appears when you <u>**mouseover on the video**</u>.
 A default modal box is provided which you can utilize or replace with your custom modal.

 - Target: `Node`
 - Default: `false`